llegomark/rss-feed-notifier/README.md

 - `retryDelay`: The delay in milliseconds between each retry attempt.
 - `processedStateFile`: The path to the JSON file storing the processed state of the feeds.
 - `dataFile`: The path to the CSV file where the feed data will be stored.
+- `maxItemsPerFeed`: The maximum number of items to process per feed.

 Make sure to replace the placeholders with your actual values.